BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Details of Data Release Format.

 v) Text-audio alignment annotation data in TextGrid file format.

 vi) Semantics and emotion annotations in text file format.

-For body and hand gestures, the position of the markers are shown in Fig. \ref{fig:spfig3} (image from\footnote{\url{https://sketchfab.com/3d-models})} and joint names are shown in Fig. \ref{fig:spfig4}, respectively.
-We use the rotation information in Euler angles as the motion representation, i.e., 75$\times$3 rotations + 1$\times$3 root translation.
+For body and hand gestures, the position of the markers are shown in Figure \ref{fig:spfig2} (image from\footnote{\url{https://sketchfab.com/3d-models})} and joint names are shown in Figure \ref{fig:spfig3}, respectively.
+We use the rotation information in Euler angles as the motion representation, \textit{i.e.}, 75$\times$3 rotations + 1$\times$3 root translation.

-As shown in Fig. \ref{fig:spfig6}, facial expressions are represented with the Facial Action Coding stystem (FACs) based blendshapes, where each expression only activates one part of the face (E.g. mouth area, eyes, eye-brows) at a time considering the human facial anatomy.
+As shown in Figure \ref{fig:spfig4}, facial expressions are represented with the Facial Action Coding system (FACs) based blendshapes, where each expression only activates one part of the face (\textit{e.g.}, mouth area, eyes, eye-brows) at a time considering the human facial anatomy.

-All avatars used for demonstration were built by a Blender tool, called HumanGeneratorv3\footnote{\url{https://www.humgen3d.com/}}.
-We created avatars and built the facial animation solver for each speaker.
-The solver built by a professional animator could help to fix the artifact in the raw facial animation data.
+All avatars used for demonstration were built by a Blender tool called HumanGeneratorv3\footnote{\url{https://www.humgen3d.com/}}.
+We created avatars for 8 speakers.
 Furthermore, we also processed motion retargeting on the body bone animation.
-Thanks for giving the exception of license from HumanGenerator team, these facial mesh data will be released together to better visualize the facial data recordings as an asset of the BEAT dataset.
+Thanks for giving the exception of license from the HumanGenerator team.
+These facial mesh data will be released together to better visualize the facial data recordings as an asset of the BEAT dataset.